Quick way to find out path’s in kernel config

 This entry was posted in Uncategorized.
 Bookmark the permalink.

-1 Response to Quick way to find out path’s in kernel config
+One Response to Quick way to find out path’s in kernel config

 1. Pingback: Quick way to find out path’s in kernel config, part 2 | Labs @ sasslantis